Kerwad (H)

 Kerwad (H) is a village in Uttara Kannada in the southwestern India state of Karnataka.
 The village is 4 km by road north of the town of Haliyal.

 History

-Kerwad Mango is very famous across the district and majority mangos sold in the near by market like Haliyal, Dandeli, Dharwad & Hubli.
-There are a substantial amount of Chardo families in this area as they had migrated due to the persecution of the Portuguese in Goa.
+Kerwad mango is very famous across the district, and the majority of mangoes sold in nearby markets like Haliyal, Dandeli, Dharwad, and Hubli come from there.
+There are a substantial number of Chardo families in this area, as they migrated due to the persecution by the Portuguese in Goa.

 There is one of the famous deity God Siddappa around 3 KM from Kerwad towards East and the deity is situated below a big old tree.

 Language

 Kannada is the most spoken language here along with Konkani.
-Konkani is spoken as it is in close proximity to Goa, and many Goans settled in Kerwad when they migrated from Goa.
+Konkani is spoken as it is close to Goa, and many Goans settled in Kerwad when they migrated from Goa.